| | |

 Graphic showing three of the closed syllables worksheets beside pencils and a pair of scissors.

-Next, teach what a closed syllable is: A vowel closed in by the consonant, making the vowel say its short sound.
-Teach and model using closed syllable words.
+Next, explicitly teach what a closed syllable is: A vowel closed in by the consonant, making the vowel say its short sound.
+Teach and model using closed-syllable words.

 When teaching closed syllables, be sure to use real and nonsense words.
 Children will need to be familiar with nonsense closed syllables, because they will see many of them in multisyllable words.